 The value really comes into play if you like to eat a lot or imbibe on tropical beverages.
 If Rich and I were paying out of pocket at a bar or club, our tab for each day alone would’ve cost us around $150 dollars.
 (LB loves the tropical bevvies…)

 Just watch for the incidentals – we had to pay out of pocket because we forgot sunscreen and the bottle was $24 U.S. dollars – ouch!
 We also paid out of pocket for an activity (parasailing!) which was at a very competitive rate.

 Cost vs. Time Savings

 Ever heard the phrase, “you get what you pay for?”
 Honestly, it’s one of my favorite money mantras.
 Those who don’t see the value in all-inclusive resorts may not realize that they’re also paying for the convenience of not having to plan out every single moment of your trip.
-Anything you want seems to be right at your fingertips, you never have to go off site, and they’ designed it to be this way so they’re very, very good at it.
+Anything you want is right at your fingertips, you never have to go off site, and they’ design it to be this way so they’re very, very good at it.

 If you want a convenience factor above all others and to just relax– definitely consider going the all-inclusive route.